The best offers of the year! Earn up to 200,000 bonus points on select American Express Cards Click here to learn more

 • You will not pay 2.5% foreign transaction fees on any foreign currency purchases, including online shopping and when travelling abroad.
 Only the exchange rate applies

-• Earn 5X Scene+ points for every $1 CAD spent on eligible grocery stores, restaurants, fast food, and drinking establishments.
-Includes popular food delivery and food subscriptions
+• Earn 5x Scene+ points¹ for every $1 you spend on dining, food delivery and other eligible grocery stores.
+Includes popular food delivery and food subscriptions.

 • Click here to apply for Scotiabank Gold American Express Card